sebmerricks/railvarr/README.md

 ### 1. Centrix Processing

-In this step, the raw Centrix data are converted into human-readable berth-level observations.
+In this step, the raw Centrix data are converted into human-readable berth-level observations, including labeling train IDs.
 This step also removes anomalies and invalid data.
 Up to around 5% of the data can be lost.
+The main function you will need for this step is [wrangle_centrix()](https://sebmerricks.github.io/railvarr/reference/wrangle_centrix.html).
 There are three inputs for this step:

 #### 1. Raw Centrix data